Brown-eyed person with glasses wearing a blue plaid suit.

-Carol Burns is responsible for the development, implementation, and stewardship of Berkeley Lab’s research enterprise, and serves as the Lab’s chief research liaison with the DOE Office of Science, the University of California, the other national labs, and other key partners.
-She joined Berkeley Lab in August 2021.
+Jeff Neaton is responsible for Berkeley Lab’s research enterprise and serves as the Lab’s chief research liaison with the DOE Office of Science, the University of California, the national labs, and other key partners.
+He joined Berkeley Lab in 2003, and began his role as Interim Deputy Laboratory Director for Research and Chief Research Officer in 2026.

 Michael Brandt, a light-haired person wearing a gray suit and tie.